maciejhirsz/kobold/README.md

 the macro will naturally fail to compile.

-Using the `auto_branch` flag on the `#[component]` attribute **Kobold** will scan the body of of your component render function, and make all `view!` macro invocations inside an `if` or `match` expression, and wrap them in an enum making them the same type:
+Using the `auto_branch` flag on the `#[component]` attribute **Kobold** will scan the body of your component render function, and make all `view!` macro invocations inside an `if` or `match` expression, and wrap them in an enum making them the same type:

 ```rust